Knowledgebase (2311)

 Integrate Spire.PDF for C++ in a C++ Application

-Split a PDF File into Multiple Single-Page PDFs in C++
+Convert a PDF File to SVG in C++

-Spire.PDF for C++ offers the PdfDocument->Split() method to divide a multipage PDF document into multiple single-page files.
+Spire.PDF for C++ offers the PdfDocument->SaveToFile() method to convert each page in a PDF file to a single SVG file.
 The following are the detailed steps.

-- Load a sample PDF document using PdfDocument->LoadFromFile() method.
+- Load a sample PDF file using PdfDocument->LoadFromFile() method.

 - C++